AppSecure-nrw/security-belts/README.md

 - [4 - Green Belt [work in progress]](green/README.md)
 - [5 - Purple Belt [work in progress]](purple/README.md)

-## A Getting Started for Developers
+## Getting Started

+This getting started is primarily aimed at developers.

 - Become familiar with our security belts concepts such that you can explain them to your colleagues.
 In the future, we will provide slides to ease this task.
 - Identify colleagues (developers, product owners, managers) in your company that already want to improve the secure software development.
 They can discuss with you how to implement security belts in your company.